 In terms of tax declarations, you’ll have to complete the new Déclaration d’occupation indicating whether the property is your main residence or second home (this is extra paperwork but not a tax bill!)

 If you plan to rent out your home, the rental income you receive is taxable and you’ll need to learn how to correctly declare it.
 Last but not least, even if you are resident in France and pay French income tax, as a US citizen you must continue filing annual American tax returns.
-To learn more about taxes, healthcare and other topics, watch Leggett International Real Estate’s new video guide for Americans looking to buy in France.

 5. What will it mean for your pension plans?